Titata/Memory-Game/README.md

 To play the game you need to clone or download the repository.
 Then open index.html file in your browser.

+The game uses Google Fonts and Font Awesome so internet connection is required to play the game.

 Game starts when player clicks on any card.
 It is allowed to open only two cards at a time.
 If cards match they stay opened.
 Game ends when all cards are opened.
 Two opened cards count one move, no matter if they match or not.

 Star rating: